|Phyllo Dough||8 sheets, cut lengthwise|

 Brush 1 sheet of phyllo dough with melted butter.
 Layer another sheet on top.
 Cut the phyllo stack in half, lengthwise.

-Spoon 1/4 cup of filling onto one of the phyllo stacks 2 inches from top.
+Spoon about a 1/4 cup of filling onto one of the phyllo stacks 2 inches from top.

 Fold the top corner of phyllo over the filling, making a triangle-shaped pocket.
 Continue folding the triangle down the entire phyllo strip.